-The Company accounts for its leases in accordance with the guidance of ASC 842, Leases.
+The Company accounts for its leases in accordance with ASC 842, Leases.
 The Company determines whether a contract is, or contains, a lease at inception.
-Right-of-use assets represent the Company's right to use an underlying asset during the lease term, and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
-Right-of-use assets and lease liabilities are recognized at lease commencement based upon the estimated present value of unpaid lease payments over the lease term.
-The Company uses its incremental borrowing rate based on the information available at lease commencement in determining the present value of unpaid lease payments.
+Operating lease right-of-use ("ROU") assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
+ROU assets represent the Company's right to use an underlying asset during the lease term, and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
+Generally, the implicit rate of interest in arrangements is not readily determinable and the Company utilizes its incremental borrowing rate in determining the present value of lease payments.
+The Company's incremental borrowing rate is a hypothetical collateralized borrowing rate based on its understanding of what its credit rating would be.